 - Since colonial rule, and even after Independence, the Mexican government had to push for the colonization of the vast northern territories, including the Californias, New Mexico, and Texas, whose total population did not exceed 50,000 Mexican citizens.

-- A colonization policy was proposed which consisted of selling land under certain conditions in order to improve the country's economy.
+- A colonization policy was proposed which consisted of selling land under certain conditions to improve the country's economy.

 - A large number of people from other countries settled on the fertile plains of Texas and became legal citizens, but there were also multitudes of U.S. citizens who accepted the conditions.